learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 ## Introduction

-In an earlier lesson, we learned about _repetition statements_ &mdash;
-statements that allow us to break out of the default sequence and repeat a section of code multiple times.
+In an earlier lesson, we learned about _repetition statements_ — statements that allow us to break out of the default sequence and repeat a section of code multiple times.
 We also learned about two of JavaScript's repetition constructs: the _while_ loop and the _do...while_ loop.
 In this lesson